Moccazio/sharadar_db_bundle/README.md

 Create a folder for storing the log files open terminal and run:
 >mkdir ~/log

-For zipline in order to build the cython files run:
->python setup.py build_ext --inplace

 Add this code to your ~/.zipline/extension.py:
 ```python
 from zipline.data import bundles